 Raven shook her head.
 She looked calm, compassionate, and in control.
 “Your fear of women began when you were a child.
 Your hatred of them came from the petty and cruel rejection of a few during your teen years.
 Your abusive relationship with the late Marva formed you as well.
 I can sense that much.
 I must tell you that, while I want to help you, I will never be used as a pawn by anyone again.”

 “We’ll just see, my beauty,” he chortled.

-Still, the empath fought on.
-She projected soothing emotions toward the warped little man even as he fought to bring forth her old demons.
+Still, the empath fought on, projecting soothing emotions toward the warped little man even as he fought to bring forth her old demons.

-She met his will in locked combat unseen by any observer had there been one.
-She reached within herself and touched his own hidden rages and hurts until — Raven triumphed.
+She met his will in locked combat that would have remained unseen by any observer had there been one.
+Reaching within herself, she touched his own hidden rages and hurts until, finally, Raven triumphed.